Generic Name: amoxicillin (a-MOX-i-SIL-in)

 - Anticoagulants (eg, warfarin) because the risk of bleeding may be increased

-- Probenecid because it may increase the amount of amoxicillin in your blood
+- Probenecid because it may increase the risk of amoxicillin's side effects

 - Chloramphenicol, macrolide antibiotics (eg, erythromycin), sulfonamides (eg, sulfamethoxazole), or tetracycline antibiotics (eg, doxycycline) because they may decrease amoxicillin's effectiveness